 The type of facade usually depends on the type of narcissism, but narcissists can also shift their facade depending on the situation.

 In many cases, the most confusing and emotionally damaging experiences come from covert, vulnerable, or malignant narcissistic presentations.
-These facades are often socially acceptable, believable, and polished enough that people begin to doubt not the narcissist, but your reaction to them (Kjærvik & Bushman, 2021).
+These facades are socially acceptable, believable, and polished enough that people begin to doubt not the narcissist, but your reaction to them (Kjærvik & Bushman, 2021).

 Grandiose narcissists tend to display dominance more openly, which sometimes makes their behavior easier for others to recognize (Wink, 1991).